 The Pilot Phase Is Over — Why Enterprise AI Agent Silos Are the Next Crisis

-Here is what the success stories are revealing: different teams deployed agents independently, creating systems that operate in silos.
+What we consistently see is this: different teams deployed agents independently, creating systems that operate in silos.
 Finance deployed their agents.
 Marketing deployed their agents.
 Sales deployed their agents.
 Nobody coordinated.
 The pilot failure problem is solved.
 The agent silo problem is just beginning.

 Fifty percent or more are deploying agents for multi-stage workflows.
 Sixteen percent are running cross-functional processes.
 These are the most advanced deployments, already crossing organizational boundaries — and already facing the hardest coordination problems.